Sukhothai Kingdom: Legacy

 From then on, as a part of modern nation-building process, modern national Siamese history included the history of the Sukhothai Kingdom.
 Sukhothai was said to be the "first national capital", followed by Ayutthaya and Thonburi, until Rattanakosin, or today Bangkok.
 Sukhothai history was crucial among Siam's "modernists", both "conservative" and "revolutionary".
 Sukhothai history became even more important after the Siamese Revolution of 1932.
 Research and writing on Sukhothai history were abundant.
 Ideas derived from the inscription were studied and "theorised".

+That succession was set out by Prince Damrong in 1914.
+For the period before Ayutthaya he worked from the Sukhothai inscriptions and from the Chinese dynastic annals, which Khun Chenchin'aksorn (Sudchai) translated for him.
+It was the translator who identified 暹國 in those annals as Sukhothai; Cœdès accepted the identification and carried it into The Indianized States of Southeast Asia.
+Yamamoto Tatsuro challenged it in 1989 from the Guangzhou gazetteer of 1297–1307, in which Sukhothai stands as the object of a verb meaning to control and Xiān as its subject, so the two cannot name one place.
+Yoneo Ishii accordingly argued for an approach free of the unilinear scheme, giving more weight to Sukhothai's western Mon neighbour.
+He read Ayodhya before 1351 as a trading centre of the post-Srivijayan order rather than a continuation of Sukhothai.

 One of the most well-known topics was Sukhothai's "democracy" rule.
-Stories of the close relationship between the king and his people, vividly described as a "father-son" relationship, were considered the "seed" of ancient Thai democracy; however, changes in government took place when later society embraced "foreign" traditions, like those of Angkor, influenced by Hinduism and "mystic" Mahayana Buddhism.
+Stories of the close relationship between the king and his people, vividly described as a "father-son" relationship, were considered the "seed" of ancient Thai democracy.
+However, changes in government took place when later society embraced "foreign" traditions, like those of Angkor, influenced by Hinduism and "mystic" Mahayana Buddhism.
 The story of Sukhothai became the model of "freedom".
 Chit Phumisak, a "revolutionary" scholar, saw the Sukhothai period as the beginning of the Thai people's liberation from their foreign ruler in Angkor.

 During military rule beginning in the 1950s, Sukhothai was increasingly featured in the Thai national history curriculum.
 Sukhothai's "father-son" model for Thai democracy in contrast to Angkorian tradition became one of freedom from the "foreign ideology" of Cambodian communism.
 Other aspects of Sukhothai were also explored under the new curriculum, such as the commoner and slave status as well as economics.
 These topics became the subject of ideological controversy during the Cold War and the communist insurgency in Thailand.